ferenc4/Annotation-Bag/README.md

 Collects all of the annotated classes in a pre base based on configurations passed to the library.

 # Intro
-Annotations can tell a lot of information about your pre base.
+Annotations can tell a lot of information about your code base.
 They can show:
 - how many test methods you have
 - how many and which classes were created by a specific user
 <pre>